YassouSr/searticle-articles-recommendation-system/README.md

 ## Why this algorithm is better than traditional recommendation systems

+The citation network allowed us to overcome the following limitations of traditional recommendation systems :

+1. Reduce the space and time complexity of recommendation process, so instead of calculating the similarity between the query and all articles in the database, we only use the neighbors of the query in the citation graph.
-The citation network allowed us to reduce the space and time complexity of recommendation process and to overcome the limitations of traditional recommenders such as the scalability problem in which the algorithm performed very well in both datasets used, so it is not affected by the amount of data.
+2. The scalability problem in which the algorithm performed very well in both datasets used, so it is not affected by the amount of data.

-Another limitation of the traditional recommender is the sparsity problem which results from a lack of information, so that users do not always vote on the articles viewed, which leads to poor evaluation then weak recommendations.
+3. The sparsity problem which results from a lack of information, so that users do not always vote on the articles viewed, which leads to poor evaluation then weak recommendations.
 However, it is overcome in this system through the citation network which uses a list of article references instead of user votes.

-The third limitation that this algorithm has overcome is the cold start problem of recommendation based on collaborative filtering which does not represent any data to use at the beginning (no users, no votes therefore bad recommendations), but this is not the case in the Searticle system since it uses article references as the base for recommendations.
+4. The cold start problem of recommendation based on collaborative filtering which does not represent any data to use at the beginning (no users, no votes therefore bad recommendations), but this is not the case in the Searticle system since it uses article references as the base for recommendations.

 ## Dataset (corpus)